ashleydoescode/BeautifulMindsChildCare/README.md

 ## 🎨 Design Inspiration: Hometown Preschool Layout

-This website is designed to match the beautiful layout and feel of Hometown Preschool while featuring Beautiful Minds Child Care's unique branding and information.
+This website is designed to match the layout and feel of Hometown Preschool while featuring Beautiful Minds Child Care's unique branding and information.

 ## 📐 Website Sections